DongKyun Kang moves from mentored to mentor

 In his windowless, garage-sized lab in the University of Arizona Wyant College of Optical Sciences building, DongKyun Kang, PhD, meets with his students daily to make sure they are on track with their projects and, most importantly for them, feeling confident in their training.

-A consummate professor with an easy smile, Dr. Kang, a UArizona Cancer Center member and associate professor in optical sciences, biomedical engineering and the BIO5 Institute, works with his students to design and create each of the handcrafted instruments lining the lab’s hydraulic table.
+A consummate professor with an easy smile, Kang, a U of A Cancer Center member and associate professor in optical sciences, biomedical engineering and the BIO5 Institute, works with his students to design and create each of the handcrafted instruments lining the lab’s hydraulic table.

-“In our lab, it's like one big supportive family,” said Jingwei Zhao, a doctoral student from China in College of Optical Sciences.
+“In our lab, it's like one big supportive family,” said Jingwei Zhao, a doctoral student from China, who is in the U of A College of Optical Sciences.
 “The atmosphere is super friendly and healthy.
 We collaborate on projects, help each other out with research questions, and share our expertise in areas like optics, mechanical design, electronics, coding, and public speaking.”

 Transforming a career through mentors